 Learn more about grounding enterprise LLMs with RAG

-complete guide to retrieval-augmented generation
+in the complete guide to retrieval-augmented generation.

 Gartner LLM tip 1: Focus your scope